AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling/README.md

 ```$ dotnet run```

 # Other Notes
 In order to avoid CORS issues for local development, we are using [stories proxy](https://github.com/angular/angular-cli/wiki/stories-proxy).
-This takes API requests from the port that is serving the static content and serves them to the API running on a different port.
+This takes API requests from the port that is serving the angular website and serves them to the API running on a different port.

 # Summary
 I hope you've found this post helpful.
 If you have any feedback or suggestions, please feel free to raise an issue or pull request on GitHub and I'd be happy to take a look.